itfanr/ros2-wiki/OSX-Development-Setup.md

         /usr/local/Cellar/gtest/1.7.0 (32 files, 1.2M) *
           Built from source
         From: https://github.com/ros/homebrew-deps/blob/master/gtest.rb
- 1. Use `pip3` (**not `pip`**, which will install Python 2.7 packages!) to install more stuff:
+ 1. Use `python3 -m pip` (**not `pip`**, which may install Python 2.7 packages!) to install more stuff:

-        pip3 install empy setuptools nose vcstool pep8 pydocstyle pyflakes flake8 mock coverage
+        python3 -m pip install empy setuptools nose vcstool pep8 pydocstyle pyflakes flake8 mock coverage
  1. *Optional*: if you want to build the ROS 1<->2 bridge, then you must also install ROS 1:
   * Start with the normal install instructions: http://wiki.ros.org/indigo/Installation/OSX/Homebrew/Source
   * When you get to the step where you call `rosinstall_generator` to get the source code, here's an alternate invocation that brings in just the minimum required to produce a useful bridge: